Filippo Frontera

-Full professor of Experimental Physics of the University of Ferrara, Engineering Faculty, Ferrara, Italy, retired in 2012, for eight years Filippo Frontera was coordinator of the PhD course in Physics of this University.
+"Laurea" degree in physics with laude in 1966 at the Università di Bologna.
+Full professor of Experimental Physics of the University of Ferrara, Engineering Faculty, Ferrara, Italy, retired in 2012, for eight years Filippo Frontera was coordinator of the PhD course in Physics of this university.
 Previously, from 1969 to 1985, he was a scientist of the IASF-CNR institute (now OAS-INAF) in Bologna.
 As "Distinguished Scientist" of the University of Ferrara, he is continuing his research activity at the Physics and Earth Sciences Department, and is lecturer of "Measurements and Observations of celestial X-rays and gamma-rays" for the Master course in Physics.
 He is also associated scientist of the National Institute of Astrophysics (INAF) in Bologna.
 He is also adjunct professor of the International Center of Relativistic Astrophysics Network (ICRANET) and is a Faculty member of the international IRAP-PhD doctorate.